uit2712/ValidateHelper/README.md

 # Interfaces, types
 ## Validation types
 ### Minlength
-Show error message if the length of input is not reach __minlength__
+Show error message if the length of input is not reach __minlength__.
 ```js
 type ValidatorType = {
     type: 'minlength';